LauraRe/atm_challenge/README.md

 As a ATM operator
 In order to allow access to active customers
 I want to allow withdrawals from only active accounts

+As an Bank Customer
+In order to withdraw funds in even amounts
+I want to receive funds in 5, 10 & 20$ bills